 Times have changed.

 I’m having a fascinating spring.
 I’m watching two of our employees make themselves indispensable.
 Dean and I have owned businesses, together and separately, for decades.
 Not just our writing businesses, but publishing businesses, retail businesses, and a host of other businesses.
-When we ran Pulphouse Publishing, we had one employee who was indispensable—Debb De Noux, […]
+When we ran Pulphouse Publishing, we had one employee who was indispensable—Debb De Noux, whom everyone knew back then as Debra Gray Cook.
+When […]

 Toward the end of a pretty good Entertainment Weekly article about the romance side of the publishing industry, this sentence appears: [Bella Andre]’s a naturally fast writer — on average she churns out four to six books a year — and she released the first one in June 2011.
-Before we get to the reason […]
+Before we get to the reason I’m telling you about that sentence, let me say one […]

 Fortunately, I read a lot of really good books this month, and stories, and articles.

 Last week, I wrote a blog about the way traditional publishers market bestselling books.
 Most writers, indie published and traditionally published, mimic what traditional publishers do for their bestsellers.
 Unfortunately, traditional publishers put very little thought into their promotions.
-As long-time traditionally published bestseller (who happened to be a salesman before he became a writer) […]
+As long-time traditionally published bestseller (who happened to be a salesman before he became a writer) stated in his response to last week’s blog: Publishing is […]

 I taught a week-long science fiction craft workshop in October, and read lots of excellent stories.
 I’ll mention them when they show up in print and you can find them.
 I’ll be amazed if editors don’t snatch these stories up.
-I know that Lee Allred took some for the second Fiction River special that he’s […]
+I know that Lee Allred took some for the second Fiction River special that he’s editing, and I told the students if they didn’t sell […]